Determining a Worker's Tax Status

 If you control the means and methods and set the schedule for a person to perform a service for your business, you have an employer/employee relationship.

-If the person you hire offers his/her services to the public, generally has other clients, has his/her own equipment and materials to get the work done, and sets his/her own work schedule, then, your relationship with that person is entity/client and that person is an independent contractor.
+If the person you hire offers his services to the public, generally has other clients, advertises for business, has his own equipment and materials to get the work done, and sets his own work schedule, then, your relationship with that person is entity/client and that person is an independent contractor.